 Teams cannot recruit eliminated players from other companies.

 Substitutes are only allowed to sub for ONE company per activity at the event.
+Staff members (actual employees of the company) can only play for their own company, and not sub for another company.
 Moreover, teams that have a roster made up of 33% or more of non-staff substitutes can only go as far as the quarter-finals in the playoffs.
-CCC will perform random checks on the winners by checking in with their HR department to ensure that all teams comply to this rule.
+CCC will perform random checks on the winners by checking in with their HR department to ensure that all teams comply with this rule.
 CCC reserves the right to revoke a championship, and the right to deny participation of any individuals who are not an employee of the representing company if found in breach of our policy.
-CCC have always operated under the culture of the honour system which have worked very well in the past.
+CCC has always operated under the culture of the honor system which has worked very well in the past.
 We sincerely ask all teams to continue to support fair play and to participate in a respectful manner.

 MINIMUM REQUIRED AND MAXIMUM ALLOWED PER TEAM